2001 U.S. Open

-For over thirty-eight years, Nannette’s life has been a living testimony to the power of resilience.
+For nearly forty years, Nannette’s life has been a living testimony to the power of resilience.
 She was a former gymnast, dance choreographer, and amateur actress until a broken neck altered her life in 1982.
 Following her injury, she married and gave birth to three children within three years.
 In 1989, when her children were five, three-and-a-half and two, she began a single-parent career that encompassed nine years.
 During that time she completed a B.A. in counseling psychology and then an M.A. in counseling and human services.

 Nannette first picked up a tennis racquet in 1993, eleven years after her injury.
 Since then she has accrued twelve championship tennis titles—six singles and six doubles—eight of them international wins, including the 2001 U.S. Open Singles and Doubles Championship title.
 She has been featured in local, regional and national media.